 The Finnish Emigrant Museum

 The Finnish migration has been a very notable phenomenon.
 There are approximately 1.3 million Finns and their descendants abroad nowadays.
 Half of the Finnish emigrants that went to North America during the years 1867-1930 came from the old Vaasa province.
-The proper place for an emigrant museum is Southern Ostrobothnia.
+Thus the proper place for an emigrant museum is Southern Ostrobothnia.

 The Finnish Emigrant Museum collects artifacts, photographs, archives, literature and records related to migration.
 The Finnish Emigrant Museum arranges seminars, lectures and other events, and shows permanent and temporary exhibitions.